Compaq Deskpro 386: Sales

-Reception
+Reception and legacy

 The Deskpro 386 was warmly received by the technology press.
 In InfoWorld, Stephen Satchell called it the "hottest IBM PC compatible now available.
 The Deskpro 386 is twice as fast as any AT-style machine we've tested, and its price is not out of line for such a powerful machine."
 Bill Howard and William Wong of PC Magazine summarized: "Well-built and exceptionally PC compatible, the first 386-based PC is a screamer.
 It makes most ATs look like slugs."
 Tom Hill of The Ottawa Citizen wrote that the result of its increased processing speed and fast hard drive "is a high-quality, quiet-running personal computer of unmatched performance and potential."

-Writing retrospectively in 2006, PC World called the Deskpro 386 the second greatest personal computer of all time, behind the original Apple II.
+The New York Times wrote in 1989 that the Deskpro 386 established Compaq as the leader of the personal computer industry and "hurt no company more—in prestige as well as dollars—than [IBM]".
+In 2006 PC World called the Deskpro 386 the second greatest personal computer of all time, behind the original Apple II.
+The magazine wrote that the Deskpro 386 "wasn't just one of the most powerful, most popular PCs of its time—it was also compelling proof that the PC platform was far bigger than any one company".

 Later models

 Compaq continued releasing updated models of the Deskpro 386 as newer revisions of the 386 chip were introduced by Intel.
 In 1987, the company released the Deskpro 386/20, based on the 20-MHz 386 and one of the first microcomputers to use that revision of the chip.
 It is the fastest IBM PC compatible that InfoWorld had reviewed up to that point, in November 1987.

 In 1988, the company released the Deskpro 386/25 and the Deskpro 386S—the former based on the 25-MHz 386 and the latter based on Intel's lower-cost 386SX chip, which features a 16-bit data bus instead of a 32-bit one.
 The latter is the first personal computer based on the 386SX, while the former was described by InfoWorld as outperforming all systems reviewed up to that point, "and, like its 20-MHz predecessor, set[ting] a new performance standard for 386 computers", albeit at a steep price of US$10,000.
+The Deskpro 386s version was available on June 20, 1988.

 One of the last entries in the Deskpro 386 line is the Deskpro 386n and Deskpro 386s/20n, which bear smaller, thinner cases (described by InfoWorld as "trimline") and 386SX processors.
 These Deskpros are intended for local-area networking and feature fewer expansion slots but were much lower-cost.